Aleinu

 Aleinu (עָלֵינוּ), or Aleinu l'Sh'bei'akh (עָלֵינוּ לְשַׁבֵּחַ), is a Jewish prayer traditionally recited at the end of most Jewish religious services, including weekday Shacharit, Mincha, and Maariv services; the close of Mussaf services on Shabbat and during festivals; and in the middle of the Rosh Hashanah Mussaf.
 It is recited following Kiddush levana and brit milah services, as well.
-It is It is second only to the Kaddish (counting all its forms) as the most frequently recited prayer in the current synagogue liturgy.
+It is second only to the Kaddish (counting all its forms) as the most frequently recited prayer in the current synagogue liturgy.

 History

-A folkloric tradition attributes Aleinu to the biblical Joshua at the time of his conquest of Jericho.
+A folkloric tradition attributes Aleinu to the biblical Joshua at the Fall of Jericho.
 This might have been inspired by the fact that the first letters of the first four verses spell, in reverse, Hoshea, which was the childhood name of Joshua (Numbers 13:16).
 Another attribution is to the Men of the Great Assembly during the Second Temple period.

-An early—that is, pre-Christian—origin of the prayer is evidenced by its explicit mention of bowing and kneeling practices associated with the Temple and its non-mention of exile or a desire to restore Israel or the Temple.
-On the other hand, it has been argued that the phrase lirot meherah be-tiferet uzechah (to speedily see God's tiferet and oz), is in fact, a request for the speedy rebuilding of the Temple.
-The allusion is based on Psalms 78:61 and 96:6.
-If so, at least the second paragraph of Aleinu was written after the destruction in 70 CE (perhaps around the time of Abba Arikha).
+An early—that is, pre-Christian—origin of the prayer is evidenced by its explicit mention of bowing and kneeling practices associated with the Temple in Jerusalem and its non-mention of Babylonian captivity or a desire to restore the Kingdom of Judah or the Temple.
+On the other hand, it has been argued that the phrase "to speedily see God's crown and power" is in fact, a request for the speedy rebuilding of the Temple.
+The allusion is based on Psalm 78:61 and 96:6.
+If so, at least the second paragraph of Aleinu was written after the destruction of the Temple in 70 CE, perhaps around the time of Abba Arikha.

-Its first appearance is the manuscript of the Rosh Hashanah liturgy by the 3rd-century Babylonian Talmudic sage Abba Arikha.
-He included it in the Rosh Hashanah Mussaf service as a prologue to the "Kingship" portion of the Amidah.
+Its first appearance is the manuscript of the Rosh Hashana liturgy by the 3rd-century Babylonian Talmudic sage Abba Arikha.
+He included it in the Rosh Hashanah mussaf service as a prologue to the "Kingship" portion of the Amidah.
 For that reason, some attribute to Arikha the authorship, or at least the revising, of Aleinu.

-In Blois, France, in 1171, it is alleged that a number of Jews—reportedly 34 men and 17 women—were burned at the stake for refusing to renounce their faith.
+In Blois, France, in 1171, it is alleged that a number of Jewish martyrs—reportedly 34 men and 17 women—were burned at the stake for refusing to renounce their faith.
 They are said to have gone to their deaths bravely singing Aleinu to a "soul-stirring" melody, which astonished their executioners.
 Some have suggested that this act of martyrdom inspired the adoption of Aleinu into the daily liturgy.
-But Aleinu is already found at the end of the daily Shacharit in Machzor Vitry in the early 12th century, well before 1171.
+But Aleinu is already found at the end of weekday Shacharit in the Machzor Vitry in the early 12th century, well before 1171.